alkathirikhalid/capitalize/README.md

 <li> Capitalize.firstLetter("hello world") = "Hello world"</li>
 </ul>
 </p>
-<p>Capitalizes first letters of a string.
+<p>Capitalizes all first letters of a string.
 Only the first character of each word in the string is changed to uppercase.
 <ul>
 <li> Capitalize.allFirstLetters(null)          = null</li>
 <li> Capitalize.allFirstLetters("")            = ""</li>